-In this article, we are going to explore the differences between these power tubes and how they sound and perform in an amplifier.
+In this Killer Rig article, we are going to explore the differences between these power tubes.
+We will also touch on how they sound and perform in an amplifier.

 Differences Between 5881 and 6L6 Power Tubes